safdarzeeshan/uoft-ml-sports/README.md

 Each folder contains subdirectories named after individual sports, holding image samples.
 This structure supports supervised learning with categorical labels.

-## Notes

-- The project focuses on building a scalable solution for multi-class classification.
-- Generalization across a large number of classes is a key consideration.

 ## Acknowledgments

 - University of Toronto - School of Continuing Studies